QuickFastly/NR-wiki/docs/Nova-Regna/World/Concepts/Mystic Matter.md

 share: true
 comments: true
 ---
-Mystic matter is a type of naturally occurring substance found in nearly everything that exists on [[Earth]].
+Mystic matter is a type of naturally occurring substance found in nearly everything that exists on [Earth](../Map/Earth).
 It is required for life to be born, but not always required to sustain it, though it does play a vital role in regulating the health of many living things.

-This is the substance that is perceived by people with [[Alignment]] and manipulated by people with [[Attunement]].[^1]
+This is the substance that is perceived by people with [Alignment](./Alignment) and manipulated by people with [Attunement](./Attunement).[^1]

 Being a very recent discovery that defies virtually all of then-current scientific understanding and is capable of turning the laws of physics upside down, very little is known or understood about mystic matter today.